sumitsahoo/erd-to-ddl/README.md

 To update dependencies use: `poetry update`<br>
 To view virtual environment location, use: `poetry env info --path`<br>
-To generate `requirements.txt` using poetry, you need to have export plugin installed.<br>
+To generate `requirements.txt` using poetry, you need to have an export plugin installed.<br>

 Install the plugin:
 ```bash
 poetry self add poetry-plugin-export
 ```
-Once the plugin is installed, use `export` command to generate `requirements.txt`
+Once the plugin is installed, use the `export` command to generate `requirements.txt`
 ```bash
 poetry export -f requirements.txt --output requirements.txt --without-hashes
 ```